A comprehensive database of Tennessee native plants

 Native Region: Statewide

 Fruit attracts songbirds, upland birds, large and small mammals, and humans.
-Flowers attract butterflies, and leaves are larval food for Mourning Cloak butterfly.
+Flowers attract butterflies, and leaves are larval food for Mourning Cloak and Red Admiral butterflies.